lexchou/swallow/docs/en/sil-1-mangling.md

 - Full qualified name was encoded by each part, each part has a prefix of its length, no \0 as terminator
 - g means it is a property getter, and s is a setter
 - w means its a willSet accessor, W represents a didSet accessor
-- Access modifier *Public* and *Internal* only make sense in semantic stage, but *Private* will be encoded with as 'P'
+- Access modifier *Public* and *Internal* only make sense in semantic stage, but *Private* will be encoded as 'P'
 - Private property will generatea a '_' with the hash of module name
 - a means its a mutable addressor, the both two static properties in the sample code exists an addressor, according to SIL, it's a function which will return the variable' s address, I'll analysis it in the following SIL research reports.